About

 Basic timeline below.

-2023 November-December secondments from the University of Tartu to the University of South Pacific
+November-December secondments from the University of Tartu to the University of South Pacific, Fiji

-2023 secondments from the University of Tartu to Taiwan, Australia, Hawaii, to the Philippines.
-Secondments from the University of Tübingen to the Philippines.
+secondments from the University of Tartu to Taiwan, Australia, Hawaii, to the Philippines.
+Secondments from the University of Tübingen to the Philippines, from University of Uppsala to Ifugao State University

 COVID-19 PANDEMIC

 Core of OCSEAN is movement of people.
 The project has been impacted by the COVID-19 pandemic.
-Our researchers and other team members are going through vastly different experiences of the pandemic but always giving their best efforts in the ever evolving situation.
+Our researchers and other team members are going through vastly different experiences of the ever evolving situation of pandemic.
 The parts less impacted by the pandemic - OSCEAN genetic project and creation of introductory dissemination objects are underway, other main activities which depend on direct human contact have to be rescheduled closely following the pandemic situation in the World.

 Pre-COVID plans for 2020